-In my professional life I’m a small business financial coach.
+In my professional life I’m a small business financial advisor.
 I work with entrepreneurs in the early stages as well as with long-standing, established firms.
 I help lead individuals and management teams through rapid growth phases and I help them prepare to mitigate risk for leaner times.

 As a survivor of the 90’s dot-com crash, my background is working with SME cash management systems, debt reduction programs, pro-forma financial modelling, business performance measurement systems, mergers & acquisitions, human resources and business administration.
 I have experience working with companies in different cultures, speaking different languages, in rapidly changing market economies.